zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 select reduce_udtf(col0, col1, col2) as (c0, c1) from (select col0, col1, col2 from (select map_udtf(a0, a1, a2, a3) as (col0, col1, col2) from my_table) t1 distribute by col0 sort by col0, col1) t2;
 ```

-But using UDTF has the following limitations:
+But using UDTF has the following limits:

 -   Other expressions are not allowed in the same SELECT clause: